vovgou/loxodon-framework/docs/LoxodonFramework_en.md

   - Window/UIView

-    oWindow and view scripts control the life cycle of all views, such as the creation and destruction of subviews and subwindows should be written in this layer of code.
+    Window and view scripts control the life cycle of all views, such as the creation and destruction of subviews and subwindows should be written in this layer of code.
 If the logic of opening and closing the interface is triggered by functions in the ViewModel layer, then use IDialogService or exchange requests to send events to the view script for execution.

   - UI controls (UGUI controls or custom controls)

-    oUI control layer, custom UI controls should be written in this layer, and it is strongly recommended that UI functions be controlled, such as lists, dialog boxes, progress bars, Grid, Menu, etc. should be written as universal UI controls.
+    UI control layer, custom UI controls should be written in this layer, and it is strongly recommended that UI functions be controlled, such as lists, dialog boxes, progress bars, Grid, Menu, etc. should be written as universal UI controls.

   - Animation

-    oUI animation layer, for example, you can use DoTween to write various window animations or interface animations, and directly hang them on the UI GameObject.
+    UI animation layer, for example, you can use DoTween to write various window animations or interface animations, and directly hang them on the UI GameObject.
 You can refer to my example to write.
 If it is a window animation, please inherit my UIAnimation or use GenericUIAnimation to implement.

   - View locator(IUIViewLocator)

-    oView locator, which uses the view locator to load view templates from Resources or from AssetBundle.
+    View locator, which uses the view locator to load view templates from Resources or from AssetBundle.
 Of course, you can refer to my UI view locator to write your own 3D view locator.

   - Interation Action

-    oInteraction behavior.
+    Interaction behavior.
 This is an abstraction for window and view creation code reuse.
 It encapsulates some frequently used interface creation code as interaction behavior.

 - ViewModel
   - ViewModel